topac/rmega/README.md

 Ruby library for the Mega.co.nz API.
 Tested using ruby 1.9.3+ (OpenSSL 0.9.8r+)

+This work is the result of a reverse engineering of the Mega's Javascript code.

 <div style="background-color: #000000; border-radius: 8px">
   <img src="https://eu.static.mega.co.nz/images/mega/logo.png" />
 </div>

 ## Usage